DAVID-ILOABUCHI/E-Commerce-Analysis/README.md

 - Analyze late delivery reasons to optimize logistics while ensuring customer satisfaction.

 - Expand offerings or incentives for Consumer and Home Office segments to reduce dependency on Corporate customers.
+  By implementing these strategies, the organization can optimize sales performance, enhance customer retention, improve delivery efficiency, and unlock growth opportunities in underperforming regions and customer segments, ensuring sustainable business growth.